-- PJM, the CSP, the EDC, and/or the LSE that proposes an alternative CBL calculation shall provide the alternative CBL calculation and supporting analysis to the other parties. - PJM, the CSP, the EDC and the LSE shall have 30 days from the day the alternative CBL proposal is received by the other parties to agree on a proposed alternative CBL calculation.
-If the parties agree on an alternative CBL calculation, then the agreed upon CBL calculation shall be effective from the date of the registration. - If the parties do not agree on an alternative CBL calculation within 30 days, then PJM shall determine the CBL calculation within 20 days of the expiration of the prior 30 day period.
-The CBL established by PJM shall be binding on the parties unless agreement on an alternative CBL is reached before the end of the 20 day period. - The process for determining the appropriate CBL shall not delay the registration, provided that the alternative CBL established shall be used for all applicable energy settlements. - PJM shall periodically publish herein alternative CBL calculations established through this process.
+- CBL certification is performed by the CSP prior to registration submission.
+CSP should always calculate an RRMSE for the standard CBL defined in the tariff.
+An alternative CBL may be requested if the alternative CBL is more accurate than the standard CBL and has an RRMSE less than or equal to 20%. - The RRMSE will be based on 60 most recent days of contiguous hourly load data where the most current load data should be 60 days or less than the date the RRMSE is calculated unless otherwise approved by PJM. - PJM and CSP shall have 30 days from the day the alternative CBL proposal is received by the other party to agree on a proposed alternative CBL calculation.
+If the parties agree on an alternative CBL calculation, then the agreed upon CBL calculation shall be effective from the date of the registration. - If PJM and CSP do not agree on an alternative CBL calculation within 30 days, then PJM shall determine the CBL calculation within 20 days of the expiration of the prior 30 day period.
+The CBL established by PJM shall be binding on the parties unless agreement on an alternative CBL is reached before the end of the 20 day period. - The process for determining the appropriate CBL shall not delay the registration, provided that the alternative CBL established shall be used for all applicable energy settlements. - PJM shall periodically publish herein alternative CBL calculations established through this process. - Relative Root Mean Squared ERROR (RRMSE) calculation is performed as follows unless otherwise approved by PJM: - To perform the RRMSE calculation, daily CBL calculations are first performed for the CBL method using hours ending 14 through hours ending 19 unless otherwise approved by PJM as the simulated event hours for each of the 60 nonevent days according to the CBL method rules. - o Actual Hourly errors are calculated by subtracting the CBL hourly load from the actual hourly load for each of the simulated event hours of the non-event day. - The Mean Squared Error (MSE) is calculated by summing the squared actual hourly errors and dividing by the number of simulated event hours. - The Average Actual Hourly Load is the average of the actual hourly load for each of the simulated event hours. - The Relative Root Mean Squared Error (RRMSE) is calculated by taking the square root of the MSE then divide that quantity by the average of the actual load.